danilop/yas3fs/README.md

     [ "all", "multipart", "num", 16 ]

+To change the maximum number of retries for multipart uploads to 10:

+    [ "all", "multipart", "retries", 10 ]

 You can even change dinamically the mounted S3 URL (i.e. the bucket and/or the path prefix):

     [ "all", "url", "s3://BUCKET/PATH" ]